-Hence, weak rationalization does not allow for the subject to choose in contradiction with his preference, but allows for the subject not to reveal the totality of what his preference implies.
+Hence, weak rationalization does not allow for Bob to choose in contradiction with his preference, but allows for Bob not to reveal the totality of what his preference implies.

-\subsection{Statistical preference models}
+\subsection{Statistical preference models.}

 In a statistical preference model, experiments are composed of randomly-selected choice problems.
-More precisely, the choice problems $B_1=\{x_1,y_1\}, \dots, B_n=\{x_n,y_n\}$ that make up the experiment $\Sigma_n$ are generated by drawing the alternatives $x_k, y_k$ in each $B_k$ at random from $X$, independently and identically according to some probability measure $\lambda$ ($X$ is endowed with the usual Borel $\sigma$-algebra).\footnote{Strictly speaking, an experiment $\Sigma_n$ is now a multiset, to account for the fact that the same binary decision problem may be drawn more than once, even though typically such repetition occurs with probability zero.} We abuse notation and also use $\la$ to denote the product measure on $X\times X$.
+More precisely, the choice problems $B_1=\{x_1,y_1\}, \dots, B_n=\{x_n,y_n\}$ that make up the experiment $\Sigma_n$ are generated by drawing the alternatives $x_k, y_k$ in each $B_k$ at random from $X$, independently and identically according to some probability measure $\lambda$ ($X$ is endowed with the usual Borel $\sigma$-algebra).
+We also use $\la$ to denote the product measure on $X\times X$.